-It took Ilya Repin 11 years to complete this massive work — The Reply of the Zaporozhian Cossacks to Sultan Mehmed IV of the Ottoman Empire is a joyful depiction of a Russian folktale.
-According to the story, Mehmed IV, the Sultan of the Ottoman Empire, sent an ultimatum demanding durrender to the Zaporozhian Cossacks after their initial victory against his troops.
+It took Ilya Repin 11 years to complete this massive work.
+The Reply of the Zaporozhian Cossacks to Sultan Mehmed IV of the Ottoman Empire is a joyful depiction of a Russian folktale.
+According to the story, Mehmed IV, the Sultan of the Ottoman Empire, sent an ultimatum demanding surrender to the Zaporozhian Cossacks after their initial victory against his troops.
 The ethnographer Ya.
 Novitsky discovered a copy of the message that read:

 Sultan Mehmed IV to the Zaporozhian Cossacks:

 As the Sultan; son of Muhammad; brother of the sun and moon; grandson and viceroy of God; ruler of the kingdoms of Macedonia, Babylon, Jerusalem, Upper and Lower Egypt; emperor of emperors; sovereign of sovereigns; extraordinary knight, never defeated; steadfast guardian of the tomb of Jesus Christ; trustee chosen by God Himself; the hope and comfort of Muslims; confounder and great defender of Christians—I command you, the Zaporogian Cossacks, to submit to me voluntarily and without any resistance, and to desist from troubling me with your attacks.

 Repin’s painting depicts the Cossacks composing a vulgar reply with tremendous hilarity:

 Zaporozhian Cossacks to the Turkish Sultan!